Skip to content

 Teaching sustainability to young children in ECEC programs is not without its challenges, but it is a mission worth pursuing.
 By embracing age-appropriate learning, providing resources, and fostering teacher preparedness, ECEC centres can successfully integrate sustainability into their programs.
 By addressing these challenges with dedication and empathy, we can instil in young minds the values and practices of sustainability, ensuring a brighter, greener future for generations to come.

-If you would like help implementing and documenting your Sustainability, the complete Sustainability Nature Bundle might be right for you.
-It includes the Sustainable Educational Program Cards and Can you guess?
-Animal shape recognition flashcard deck for program experiences AND the Our Sustainable Year Wall Calendar to document and share these sustainable experiences.
+If you would like help implementing and documenting your Sustainability, the complete Sustainability Bundle might be right for you.
+It includes the Sustainable Educational Program Cards Deck 1 and our brand new 3 Dimensions of Sustainability Deck 2 AND the Our Sustainable Year Wall Calendar to document and share these sustainable experiences.

 Wondering if capturing Sustainable learning on paper is right for you and your service?
 Check out the article Digital vs. Paper: What's Right for your Service? and make the choice that's right for you.